schnoog/Joystick_ESP32S2/README.md

 Sets the Steering value.
 See `setSteeringRange` for the range.

+### Joystick.setButtons32(uint32_t states)

+Sets 32 button states at once, no for loop needed.
+For example `Joystick.setButtons32(ButtonStates);` // maximum buttons 32(0-32).
+Button 0 will appear as button 1, if your buttons start at button one then use `>> 1` after button states in brackets

 ### Joystick.setButton(uint8_t button, uint8_t value)

 Sets the state (`0` or `1`) of the specified button (range: `0` - (`buttonCount - 1`)).
 The button is the 0-based button number (i.e. button #1 is `0`, button #2 is `1`, etc.).
 The value is `1` if the button is pressed and `0` if the button is released.